ligato/docs/docs/user-guide/agentctl.md

 ### Status

-Use this command to return the status of the vpp-agent.
+Use this command to return the status of the VPP agent.

 ```
 Usage:	agentctl status